Jane Little Botkin

 The next morning, we loaded the Cruiser, checked the duct-taped door, and began our journey home.
 The weather was still foul, and when we reached the small town Tushka on Oklahoma highway 69, we realized that the other parts of Oklahoma were in turmoil.
 While we were fighting wind and rain in Ingalls, an EF-3, multi-vortex tornado had demolished the little town.
 The season of wildfires and storms would continue throughout that summer, but Oklahomans are very resilient: my own family can attest to that.
 Nancy and I were glad to return home.

 In the past couple of years, we Texans have experienced some mighty changes in our weather...or perhaps I could say…the weather pattern is more like it was before the drought.
 I am not about to get into the global warming argument since I want this post to be amenable to all!
 But I have to tell you, Oklahoma has Texas beat when it comes to extremes.
 My friend Nancy and I left Austin, driving through Dallas-Ft.
 Worth northeast into Oklahoma.
 I had planned an ambitious itinerary of nine stops for researching archives, libraries, courthouses, the former homestead…well, you get the idea.
 It wasn't long before we smelled smoke and the sky became hazy.
 Oklahoma was on fire!
-Oklahoma was experiencing some of the worst wildfires in history plus severe weather.
-Couldn't have picked a worse time to travel.
+The state was experiencing some of the worst wildfires in history plus severe weather.
+Couldn't have picked a worse time for spring travel.
 But Oklahoma winters are icy and summers, chigger-ridden and hot (wait, that sounds like here).
 By the time we saw a poor farmer driving his cattle through flames into the middle of his stock pond, I knew it was going to be bad.
 I had my first asthma attack that evening in Bartlesville at Nancy’s parents’ home.

 The next morning I went outside to load my trusty Toyota Land Cruiser with the gear we needed for that day.
 The truck was parallel parked on a residential street so I was mindful opening the door of the back seat.
 In fact, I had the door resting at my back as I stretched inside to rearrange things.
 And then I was hit.
 All I can remember was the metal crumpling around me, a sound that seemed to increase in volume and intensity, and I was helpless to move.
 A woman, perhaps on a cell phone, who knows, t-boned directly into me and the Cruiser, shoving my knee into the edge of floorboard, and destroying the door at my back.
 The driver took off.
 Yes…she finally stopped.
 But the damage was done.
 No, I refused to go to the hospital, and yes, I was injured and in great pain with an enormously swollen right knee.
-But I had a mission and was not about to be stopped.
+Still, I had a mission and was not about to be stopped.
 We duct-taped the crumpled truck door where it would not close, and after a delay, continued our journey.
 Nancy drove.
-And I had to have knee surgery several months later.
-But nothing was going to stop me from getting my story about my uncle Frank Little at that moment.
+I did have knee surgery several months later, but nothing was going to stop me from getting my story about my uncle Frank Little at that moment.
 As for my then 12-year-old Land Cruiser?
 Repaired and driven into Arizona a couple of years later.